intel/userspace-cni-network-plugin/README.md

 Project `Makefile` defines a set of targets suitable for unit testing inside containers.
-In order to build and use testing containers, both `docker` and `gcc` (C preprocessor is used to assemble Dockerfiles) have to be installed at the host.
+In order to build and use testing containers, both `docker` and `gcc` (C pre-processor is used to assemble Dockerfiles) have to be installed at the host.

 Example of tools installation at Ubuntu: